 An Engineer Without Direction

-On the road, everyone is simply trying to reach somewhere.
+Education may give us degrees, but it does not guarantee direction.
+On the road, everyone is simply trying to get somewhere.

 Three Hundred Meters of Anxiety